zira/badsites/README.md

-# malicious
-Block malicious websites such as DDoS for hire websites &amp; IP Grabbers.
+Block malicious websites such as DDoS for hire websites & IP Grabbers.